 Furthermore, Deliberation No. 2018-318 of 20 September 2018 Adopting the Criteria of the Standard of Qualification of the DPO (only available in French here) ('Deliberation No. 2018-318') adopted criteria standards on the certification reference system, setting out a list of 17 required competencies to be certified as a DPO, including:

-- the DPO must understand the principles of, for example, lawful processing, data minimisation, data accuracy, and data retention;
+- the DPO must understand the principles of, for example, lawful processing, data minimization, data accuracy, and data retention;

 - the DPO must be able to identify the legal basis of a processing activity;

-- the DPO must be able to organise and participate in data protection audits;
+- the DPO must be able to organize and participate in data protection audits;

 - the candidate must know how to identify personal data breaches which require notification to CNIL and data subjects; and